 In the Dark.
-At a place we had not pre-planned to be. haha
+At a place where we had not pre-planned to be. haha

 It carries NSN 5820-01-509-9053 as the stock number.
 The US Army did not provide the usual Technical Manual, instead relying upon EF Johnson’s technical manual.
 This in line with the move to using COTS products direct from industry.

 The PRC-127ef is keypad programmable with many other optional features and accessories.
 A rugged, capable radio here in its element.
 They are long-obsolete now as the modern UHF Squad Radios are available.